Transformers in the loop: Polarity in neural models of language: Abstract

 \section{Abstract}

 Representation of linguistic phenomena in computational language models is typically assessed against the predictions of existing linguistic theories of these phenomena.
 Using the notion of polarity as a case study, we show that this is not always the most adequate set-up.
-We probe polarity via so-called 'negative polarity items' (in particular, English {\it any}) in two pre-trained Transformer-based models (BERT and GPT-2).
+We probe polarity via so-called `negative polarity items' (in particular, English {\it any}) in two pre-trained Transformer-based models (BERT and GPT-2).
 We show that -- at least for polarity -- metrics derived from language models are more consistent with data from psycholinguistic experiments than linguistic theory predictions.
 Establishing this allows us to more adequately evaluate the performance of language models and also to use language models to discover new insights into natural language grammar beyond existing linguistic theories.
-Overall, our results encourage a closer tie between experiments with human subjects and with language models.
-We propose methods to enable this closer tie, with language models as part of experimental pipeline, and show this pipeline at work.
+This work contributes to establishing closer ties between psycholinguistic experiments and experiments with language models.